eagrundy/vegan-niche/README.md

 ## A Ruby on Rails application

 **Description:**
-If you are vegan or knows someone who is, you might know how difficult it is to find vegan options at non-vegan restaurants.
+If you are vegan or know someone who is, you might know how difficult it is to find vegan options at non-vegan restaurants.

 This is my Phase Three Project for Flatiron School's Software Engineering Bootcamp Program.
-This application allows users to see which non-vegan restaurants offer vegan options, hidden or not.
+This application allows users to see which non-vegan restaurants offer vegan options, hidden in the menu or not.

 A User can create an account, which allows them to:
 - Log in, Log out
 - Views restaurants' posts